Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Auxiliary likelihood-based ABC in SSMs: Theory and computation

 where ${\mathbf{\Omega}}$ is some positive definite matrix.

-{As noted above, with sufficiency and, hence, exact posterior inference via ABC, being an unachievable goal in }the complex{\ state space settings that we envisage here, we aim to establish conditions under which ABC attains a weaker - but no less important - form of validity, namely Bayesian consistency.
-Under such conditions the investigator can be assured that, at the very least, with a large enough sample size the ABC posterior will concentrate on the true parameter vector and provide valid inference in that sense.}
+As noted above, {the use of a parsimonious (non-nesting) auxiliary model means that asymptotic }sufficiency {for }$\mathbf{\phi}$ {is not attainable}.
+As such, beyond adhering to the principle of choosing an accurate approximating model and thereby attaining a summary statistic that is `not far from' being asymptotically sufficient,\textbf{ }we require some guarantee that $p_{\varepsilon}(\mathbf{\phi}|\mathbf{\eta}(\mathbf{y}))$ yields reasonable, and statistically valid, inference in the complex SSMs that are our focus.
+To this end, we establish conditions under which {auxiliary likelihood-based }ABC attains a relatively weak - but no less important - form of validity, namely Bayesian consistency.
+Under such conditions the investigator can be assured that, at the very least, with a large enough sample size the ABC posterior will concentrate on the true parameter vector and provide valid inference in that sense.